Watch this video about improving blown-in fiberglass insulation with blown-in cellulose insulation.

 Blown-in insulation is also referred to as "blow-in" or "blown" insulation.
 It doesn't really matter which term you use.
 What DOES matter is the improved energy performance that blown insulation makes possible in any unfinished attic.

 According to the U.S. Dept. of Energy, most attics aren't adequately insulated.
 A typical home is likely to have less than R-20 attic insulation.
 But throughout most northern states, the DOE recommends that attics in be insulated to R-49 or more.

 Contact us today to schedule a Free Quote for our experts to prescribe the best insulation for your needs.
 Blown insulation is a great option when insulating an attic.
-We offer our services in South Carolina & North Carolina throughout Myrtle Beach, Charleston, Sumter, and all surrounding cities and towns.
+We offer our services in South Carolina & North Carolina throughout Myrtle Beach, Charleston, Bluffton, and all surrounding cities and towns.